amper5and/secrets.js/README.md

 * `inputRadix`: Number, optional, default `16`: The radix of the shares.
 See `outputRadix` in `secrets.share()` above.
 * `outputRadix`: Number, optional, default `16`: The radix of the output reconstructed secret.

 The output of `secrets.combine()` is a String representing the reconstructed secret.
 Note that this function will ALWAYS produce an output String.
 However, if the number of `shares` that are provided is not the `threshold` number of shares, the output _will not_ be the original `secret`.
-In order to guarantee that the original secret is reconstructed, the correct `threshold` number of shares must be inputted.
+In order to guarantee that the original secret is reconstructed, the correct `threshold` number of shares must be provided.

 Note that using _more_ than the `threshold` number of shares will also result in an accurate reconstruction of the secret.
 However, using more shares adds to computation time.